Académica Petróleo Kwanda Soyo

-Académica Petróleo Kwanda Soyo best known as Académica do Soyo, is an Angolan football club based in Soyo, in the province of Zaire.
+Académica Petróleo Kwanda Soyo, best known as Académica do Soyo, is an Angolan football club based in Soyo, in the province of Zaire.
 They play their home games at the Estádio dos Imbondeiros.
-The club was relegated from the Angolan Premier Division, Girabola in the end of the 2007 championship.
+The club was relegated from the Angolan Premier Division, Girabola, at the end of the 2007 championship.

-A court decision issued in 2018 determined the club's assets including the stadium and head-office to be seized.
+A court decision issued in 2018 determined the club's assets, including the stadium and head-office, to be seized.